PlasmaPy/PlasmaPy/docs/about/citation.rst

 `NumPy <https://numpy.org/citing-numpy>`__, and
 `SciPy <https://scipy.org/citing-scipy>`__.

-Note that a dev version of plasmapy should NOT be cited or used in published work.
+Note that a development version of PlasmaPy should NOT be cited or used in published work.